terraform-ibm-modules/terraform-ibm-scc-da/solutions/instances/DA-cbr_rules.md

 # Configuring complex inputs for SCC in IBM Cloud projects

-Several optional input variables in the IBM Cloud [Deployable architecture](https://cloud.ibm.com/catalog#deployable_architecture) use complex object types.
+Several optional input variables in the IBM Cloud [SCC Deployable architecture](https://cloud.ibm.com/catalog#deployable_architecture) use complex object types.
 You specify these inputs when you configure deployable architecture.

 * Context-Based Restrictions Rules (`cbr_rules`)